 You can call the CRA if you have questions about your taxes, but remember, many folks are

 panicking working on their taxes right now as well, so be patient with the wait and with the folks trying to help.

-A big snowfall this week should remind folks who live in Ottawa, that Spring may be in the air, but that does not mean there won’t be any more snow.
+This week, a big snowfall should remind folks who live in Ottawa that Spring may be in the air, but that does not mean there won’t be any more snow.
 Most of the snow is gone, but does that mean we are finished with the white stuff?
 Not until after your taxes have been filed!

-The Panama Papers leak seems to be causing a great deal of consternation for many of the 1% and many politicians too.
-I guess my question is, would you rather be mentioned in the Panama Papers, or in the Ashley Madison leak? (maybe both?).
+The Panama Papers leak seems to be causing a great deal of consternation for many of the 1% and many politicians.
+I guess my question is, would you rather be mentioned in the Panama Papers or the Ashley Madison leak? (maybe both?).
 RBC was mentioned in the Panama Papers, and they don’t think there is anything wrong with it.

 My Writings for Week Ending April 8th

-A busy week for me, meant I really only got 1 article written, but I do continue to put up my best on my twitter feed (along with a lot of other great stuff).
+A busy week meant I really only got 1 article written, but I continue to put up my best on my Twitter feed (along with a lot of other great stuff).

-Given we are getting close to Tax time Tax Reflections for 2016 points out the things, I keep forgetting for my taxes.
+Given that we are getting close to Tax time, Tax Reflections for 2016 points out what I keep forgetting for my taxes.